 If the motion referred to in rule 42 is adopted, those parts of a proposal or of an amendment to a proposal which are approved shall then be put to the vote as a whole.
 If all the operative parts of a proposal or amendment have been rejected, the proposal or amendment shall be considered to have been rejected as a whole.

-Rule 43 {Amendment to a proposal}
+Rule 423 Amendment to a proposal

 A motion is considered to be an amendment to a proposal if it merely adds to, deletes from, or revises parts of that proposal.
 An amendment shall be voted on before the proposal to which it relates is put to the vote, and if the amendment is adopted, the amended proposal shall then be voted on.

-Rule 44 {Order of voting on amendments to a proposal}
+Rule 434 Order of voting on amendments to a proposal

 If two or more amendments are moved to a proposal, the Conference of the Parties shall first vote on the amendment furthest removed in substance from the original proposal, then on the amendment next furthest removed therefrom, and so on, until all amendments have been put to the vote.
 The President shall determine the order of voting on the amendments under this rule.

-{Where, however, the adoption of one amendment necessarily implies the rejection of another amendment, the latter amendment shall not be put to the vote.
-If one or more amendments are adopted, the amended proposal shall then be voted upon.}
+Where, however, the adoption of one amendment necessarily implies the rejection of another amendment, the latter amendment shall not be put to the vote.
+If one or more amendments are adopted, the amended proposal shall then be voted upon.

-Rule 45 {Voting Procedures}
+Rule 445 Voting Procedures

 Original rule 46 is now 45 and has been reorganized along with rules 47 and 49 as follows

-Voting, except for elections and the decision on the venue of the next ordinary meeting, shall normally be {conducted through an electronic system or}by show of hands.
+Voting, except for elections and the decision on the venue of the next ordinary meeting, shall normally be conducted through an electronic system or by show of hands.

-{In the case of votes taken through an electronic system, other than votes taken by secret ballot, the individual votes of all Parties present and voting may be displayed on a screen for all participants to see immediately after a vote has taken place, and included in the summary record of the session.}
+In the case of votes taken through an electronic system, other than votes taken by secret ballot, the individual votes of all Contracting Parties present and voting may be displayed on a screen for all participants to see immediately after a vote has taken place, and included in the summary record of the session.

-A roll-call vote shall be taken if one is requested by any Party; it shall be taken in the English alphabetical order of the names of the Parties participating in the meeting, beginning with the Party whose name is drawn by lot by the President.
+A roll-call vote shall be taken if one is requested by any Contracting Party; it shall be taken in the English alphabetical order of the names of the Contracting Parties participating in the meeting, beginning with the Contracting Party whose name is drawn by lot by the President.

-However, If at any time a Party requests a secret ballot, that this shall be the method of voting on the issue in question, provided that this request is accepted by a simple majority of the Parties present and voting.
-The President shall be responsible for the counting of the votes, assisted by tellers appointed by the Conference, and shall announce the result.
+However, If at any time a Contracting Party requests a secret ballot, that this shall be the method of voting on the issue in question, provided that this request is accepted by a simple majority of the Parties present and voting.
+The President shall be responsible for the counting of the votes, assisted by tellers appointed by the Conference of the Parties, and shall announce the result.

-The vote of each Party participating in a roll-call vote shall be express by “Yes”, or “No”, or “Abstain” and shall be recorded in the relevant documents of the meeting.
+The vote of each Contracting Party participating in a roll-call vote shall be express by “Yes”, or “No”, or “Abstain” and shall be recorded in the relevant documents of the meeting.

 When the meeting votes by mechanical means, a non-recorded vote shall replace a vote by show of hands and a recorded vote shall replace a roll-call vote.